-The region reduced its energy intensity from 2012-14 by -2.0 per cent per annum, just below the global rate.
-Improving conversion efficiencies in fossil fuel power generation reduces inputs and emissions related to producing the same electrical output.
-In the UNECE region, average fossil fuel power plant efficiency improved from 36 per cent in 1990 to 41 per cent in 2014 mostly as a consequence of investment in high efficiency combined cycle gas-fired power plants (UNECE 2017a).
+The region reduced its energy intensity from 2012-14 by -2.0% per annum, just below the global rate.
+Figure 1 shows the subregional progress in energy intensity improvements from 1990 to 2014.
+Improving conversion efficiencies in fossil fuel power generation reduces inputs and emissions required to produce the same electrical output.
+In the UNECE region, average fossil fuel power plant efficiency improved from 36% in 1990 to 41% in 2014 mostly as a consequence of investment in high efficiency combined cycle gas-fired power plants.

 Most countries in the region have developed National Energy Efficiency Action Plans but there has been limited progress in improving energy efficiency.
 Improving building energy performance is slow, though there has been solid appliance efficiency progress in North America and the European Union.
-A largely untapped potential for improving industry energy 1 12 million from Southeast Europe, 2 million from Caucasus, 8 million from Central Asia (excluding Turkey), and 1.4 million from Eastern Europe (excludproductivity exists across the region.
+A largely untapped potential for improving industry energy productivity exists across the region.
 With the exception of the member countries of the European Union, vehicle fuel economy is not progressing.